kovidgoyal/calibre/manual/gui.rst

 Guessing metadata from file names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In the :guilabel:`Add/Save` section of the configuration dialog, you can specify a regular expression that |app| will use to try and guess metadata from the names of ebook files
+In the :guilabel:`Add/Save` section of the configuration dialog, you can specify a regular expression that calibre will use to try and guess metadata from the names of ebook files
 that you add to the library.
 The default regular expression is::

     title - author